-Contact ReVireo today to discuss how to reduce the cost, difficulty and risk of compliance with the NYSECCC and NYCECC.CONTACT US
+Contact ReVireo today to discuss how to reduce the cost, difficulty, and risk of compliance with the NYSECCC and NYCECC.CONTACT US

 New York City, in compliance with Local Law 32, has adopted the NYStretch Energy Code as the basis of the 2020 New York City Energy Conservation Construction Code.
 As a whole, the NYStretch Energy Code includes significant increases to building energy efficiency that are anticipated to be 11% more efficient than the 2020 NYSECCC.

-Below is a non-comprehensive list of changes to the code for both residential construction projects (one- and two-family dwellings, townhouses and multi-family buildings 3 stories or less) and commercial construction projects (any buildings not defined above as residential, including multi-family buildings 4 stories or more).
+Below is a non-comprehensive list of changes to the code for both residential construction projects (one- and two-family dwellings, townhouses, and multi-family buildings 3 stories or less) and commercial construction projects (any buildings not defined above as residential, including multi-family buildings 4 stories or more).

-Lightning/High Efficacy Lamps
+Lighting/High Efficacy Lamps

 An ERV or HRV is recommended however there are exceptions for balanced ventilation systems that utilize an exhaust fan and a duct connected to the return side of the air handler.
 Mechanical ventilation is now required to be tested by an approved agency.